WVUHPC/2016-bigData/_sources/intro.txt

 **Purpose** - December 2015, a university wide survey was sent out to inquire about research computing needs.
-84% of survey participants indicated that have a direct need to be able to compute on "Big Data".
+84% of survey participants indicated they have a direct need to be able to compute on "Big Data".
 However, only 23% also indicated they have a need for high performance computing systems.
 How can this be possible?